billbosh/Simple-Compressor/README.md

 ![Plugin screenshot](PluginScreenshot.png)

 A compressor plugin made with JUCE, using JUCE DSP and with a custom LookAndFeel\
-Download all files and open the .jucer with projucer, export to XCode and then build VST3.
+Download .pkg via releases and install.

 ### To do
 - [x] Log scales for attack and release parameters